Shadow-Develops/docusaurus/docs/shadowStore.md

 - Can I send emails for notifications?
   - Yes, both SendGrid and SMTP server based emails are currently supported.
 - What do I do with a bug I found?
-  - Please report it in the [Shadow Development Discord](https://shadowdevs.com/discord) or via our [Website Contact Form](https://shadowdevs.com/form/contactus).
+  - Please report it in the [Shadow Development Discord](https://shadowdevs.com/discord) or via our [Website Bug Report Form](https://shadowdevs.com/form/bug-report).

 ## Addons